The-8bit-Noob/AGON_DEMO_10_DRAWTEXT2/README.md

 https://youtu.be/23x-NSxa5T8?si=xPxQkSbbtSGp88ek<br>

 A better way to draw letters/words and scale them.
-I used a 16x64 pixel grid to create my letters then did all draw and move commands based off the bottom left corner being 0,0.
+I used a 16x64 pixel grid to create my word then did all draw and move commands based off the bottom left corner being 0,0.
 Then added the scaling.<br>

 A HUGE THANKS TO MILTONW <br>